Pennsylvania’s Trough Creek State Park

 Ice Mine at Trough Creek State Park

 The Ice Mine is an interesting feature, especially on a hot day.
-It is not a real mine, rather it’s a pit that was created by prospectors while looking for iron ore.
+It is not a real mine, rather it’s a pit created by prospectors while looking for iron ore.
 None was found however, it has been said that when this phenomenon was first discovered, they used the mine for refrigeration.

 Years later when the park was being created, they thought the ice mine may be an interesting attraction for the park and developed it with the structure that you see now.